-- The eight 8 nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on the election of directors will be elected.
+- The eight (8) nominees receiving the most "For" votes from the holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on the election of directors will be elected.
 Only votes "For" or "Withheld" will affect the outcome.
-Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020, will be approved if a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-No broker non-votes are expected to exist with respect to his proposal. - The approval of the Plan Amendment must receive "For" votes from the holders of a majority of shares present in person or represented by proxy and entitled to vote on such matter.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - The approval of the Authorized Share Increase must receive "For" votes from the holders of the majority of the outstanding shares of our common stock.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
-No broker non-votes are expected to exist with respect to his proposal.
+Abstentions and broker non-votes will be counted for quorum purposes, but will not be considered votes cast and will not affect the outcome. - The ratification of the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 will be approved if a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote are voted "For" the proposal.
+If you "Abstain" from voting, it will not affect the outcome of the vote.
+No broker nonvotes are expected to exist with respect to his proposal.

+- The approval of Say-on-Pay must receive "For" votes from a majority of votes cast by holders of shares present at the Annual Meeting or represented by proxy and entitled to vote on the matter.
+Abstentions and broker non-votes will not affect the outcome of the vote. - The approval of Say-on-Frequency will be determined by the time period frequency receiving the highest number of votes.
+Abstentions and broker non-votes will not affect the outcome of the vote.